-The U.S. in particular has this insane "throw-away" mentality.
-It was advertised and sold during the 50's when plastic became the new exciting thing due to cheap costs.
-The problem extends beyond that – we throw away everything.
+The U.S. in particular has this insane “throw-away” mentality.
+Thanks to advertising in the ’50s, plastic became the new exciting thing due to its cheap costs.
+The problem extends beyond that — we throw away everything.
 Every damn thing imaginable.
-Furniture, appliances, electronics, dishware, and don't even get me started on food.
+Furniture, appliances, electronics, dishware, and don't even get me started on the food.
 If something breaks we tend to throw it away and buy another, right?
-I too can be guilty of this but lately I've been more and more aware as this issue becomes more of a crisis.
+I too can be guilty of this but lately, I’ve been more and more aware as this issue becomes more of a crisis.

-The concept of recycling has been a thing for ages yet it's not advocated enough or flat out isn't as easy as it should be.
-There are a variety of factors that come into play here especially depending on where you live.
-What I will say is that you can control your recycling habits especially when ordering take-out or finishing off a jar of apple sauce for example.
-Those containers generally need a thorough washing and can be recycled without a problem (if it's not styrofoam).
-Feel free to check out this handy resource that lists a plastic cheat sheet helping you understand what can/can't be recycled.
+The concept of recycling has been a thing for ages yet it’s not advocated enough or flat out isn’t as easy as it should be.
+There are a variety of factors that come into play here sadly.
+I do believe that you can take control of your recycling habits like ordering take-out or finishing off a jar of apple sauce, for example.
+The containers generally need thorough washing and can be recycled without a problem (if it's not styrofoam).
+Feel free to check out this handy resource that lists a plastic cheat sheet helping you understand what can/can’t be recycled.

 Feeling Helpless but not Hopeless

-I know I can't be alone in feeling like the problem is so massive that it can't be undone by a single individual.
-We can begin to practice the mentality of a "little goes a long way" especially if that mentality holds and is passed on to others.
-It's time our generation turns the throw-away mentality into a thing of the past.
-It's beyond time to look onward to a greener future because we desperately need it.
+I know I can't be alone in feeling like the problem is so massive that it can’t be undone by a single individual.
+We can begin to practice the mentality of a “little goes a long way” especially if that mentality holds and is passed on to others.
+I believe my generation will turn this throw-away mentality into a thing of the past.
+It’s beyond time to look onward to a greener future because we desperately need it.

 Becoming aware of your habits is the first step.
-I realized just how much waste I alone was contributing to the issue at hand and I needed to make a change.
-Let me say that by no means am I living a zero waste lifestyle but there are steps each and everyone of us can take to be closer to that.
+I realized how much waste I alone was contributing to the issue at hand and I needed to make a change.
+Let me state that by no means am I living a zero-waste lifestyle but there are steps each and every one of us can take to be closer to that.
 With that said, let me share some things that I personally take part in:

 I'll get straight to the point.
 Swapping out items for eco-friendly items is actually incredibly easy and requires very little effort.

 Paper Towel Alternative // One of the easiest things to stop purchasing is paper towels.
-Drying your hands, cleaning up messes, etc. can all be done without a paper towel but instead reusable 100% cotton towels that can be thrown in the wash over and over.
+Drying your hands, cleaning up messes, etc. can all be done without a paper towel.
+Instead, try a reusable 100% cotton towel that can be thrown in the wash over and over.

-Drinking Water // If you're buying large quantities of bottled water, that's a massive use of plastic.
-Instead, check out something like the Berkey which filters water straight from the tap – its waterborne contamination removal is top notch.
+Drinking-Water // If you're buying large quantities of bottled water, that’s massive use of plastic.
+Instead, check out something like the Berkey which filters water straight from the tap.
+The waterborne contamination removal is top-notch.
 I know the water filtration stuff can be pricey upfront..but hey, it can last up to 10 years!
-Luckily, most grocery stores have water services for you to refill your various sized jugs.
-If you're on the go, another obvious alternate is to purchase a stainless steel water bottle to refill endlessly.
+Additionally, most grocery stores have water services for you to refill your various-sized jugs.
+If you’re on the go, another obvious alternative is to purchase a stainless steel water bottle to refill endlessly.

-Deodorant // Many people have a tough time with this one – myself included.
-I've tried endless "natural" deodorants only for them to leave you stinkin' up the place.
-My girlfriend discovered Myro which sells refillable pods that are made from #2 plastic making it easy to recycle.
+Deodorant // Many people have a tough time with this one, myself included.
+I’ve tried endless “natural” deodorants only for them to leave you stinkin’ up the place.
+I am currently using Myro — they sell refillable pods made from #2 plastic, making them easy to recycle.
 Check it out for yourself!
-Hard to pass up on those natural ingredients.
+Hard to pass up on those natural ingredients too.

 Household Cleaning // Most cleaning supplies contain an insane amount of toxic chemicals.
 Have you ever cleaned your bathroom using these products and felt light-headed afterward?
 Making your own cleaner will save you from the harsh chemicals and of course, save more plastic as those cleaner containers can almost never be recycled.

-Dishwashing Brush // I would typically wash my dishes with a plastic brush or even buying those Scotch-Brite sponges that are wrapped in plastic upon purchasing.
+Dishwashing // In the past, I typically washed dishes with a plastic brush or the Scotch-Brite sponges that are wrapped in plastic upon purchasing.
 This wooden dish brush is a great alternative because you can purchase replaceable heads if it gets worn out.
 Highly recommend.